bensmus/Mote/storage_model.md

 **Storage model**
 For prefixes:
-- prefix hash {guild: prefix}
+- prefix_hash {guild: prefix}

 For library:
-- library hash {channel/author.id+id: value}
+- library_hash {channel/author.id+id: value}
-- sorted set of id's corresponding to author.id/channel.id
+- Set of id's corresponding to author.id/channel.id
-    - sorted set so that adding an id is handled automatically (we don't have to think about duplicates)
+    - Adding an id is handled automatically (we don't have to think about duplicates)

 **Unique id's provided by Discord API** ctx.author.id <--- unique (for storing DM library)